 An archived redo log file is a copy of a filled member of an online redo log group.

-The file is not considered part of the database, but is an offline copy of an online redo log file created by the database and written to a user-specified location.
+An archived redo log file is not considered part of the database.
+Rather, it is an offline copy of an online redo log file created by the database and written to a user-specified location.